arm-developer-tools/windowsperf/wperf/README.md

 100.00%       128  top 4 in total
 ```

-The columns are pretty simmilar to what you would get from `--annotate` except that now you have an entry for each instruction address along with the pair file name/line number's disassembled code.
+The columns are pretty similar to what you would get from `--annotate` except that now you have an entry for each instruction address along with the pair file name/line number's disassembled code.
 Notice that
 WindowsPerf uses LLVM's [objdump](https://llvm.org/docs/CommandGuide/llvm-objdump.html) and it needs to be available on PATH or else you will get the following message

 ```